 An ancient Chinese therapy, acupuncture, is proven to be effective for the treatment of chronic pain.
 The best part is the benefits seem to last over time.
 Studies prove acupuncture is effective for headaches, chronic musculoskeletal, and osteoarthritis pain.
 Acupuncture involves the placement of needles into specific points on the body.
 Studies have shown that acupuncture is only effective for pain relief when the practitioner places needles in actual, proven points on the body.
 When needles are placed in sham points on the body, acupuncture is not associated with pain relief benefits.

 Listen to Music

-If you suffer from chronic pain, turn on relaxing, pleasant music.
+If you suffer from chronic pain, music therapy may help you feel better.
+So turn on relaxing, pleasant music.
 In a study of people who suffer from fibromyalgia, those who listened to music they enjoyed experienced reductions in both acute pain and chronic pain.
 Listening to pleasant music also led to an increase in patients' functional mobility.
 Researchers think music leads to a reduction in pain via both cognitive and emotional mechanisms.
 What kind of music should you listen to?
 The types of music patients in the study listened to varied according to their age and cultural background.
 The most important thing is to choose music that you enjoy and that makes you feel good.

 Pain Management: 15 Easy Ways to Reduce Chronic Pain